 What is a Doula?

-She’ll provide support to your PARTNER and/or FAMILY as well, by allowing and encouraging them to participate at their comfort level.
-She can suggest ways they can assist you, remind them of what they learned through pregnancy or let them take the lead.
+Your doula will provide support to your PARTNER and/or FAMILY as well, by allowing and encouraging them to participate at their comfort level.
+She can suggest ways your partner can assist you, remind them of what they learned through pregnancy or let them take the lead.
 She will even make sure they don’t forget to eat, hydrate and go to the bathroom, so that they maintain their energy as well.

 Postpartum doulas are wondrous ladies that help you recover and transition into your new family dynamics well after the baby is born.
 They can help with newborn care, breastfeeding, emotional support of the complete family unit and even do some light housework.
 As opposed to a baby nurse, who usually just focuses on issues relating to the baby, a postpartum doula focuses on the well being of everyone in the family.
 Particularly the mom, because if mom is happy, everyone’s happy.